leo-project/leofs/docs/admin/settings/cluster.md

 # Cluster Settings

-This document outlines the various configuration items to keep in mind when planning your LeoFS cluster, and this documentation leads you to be able to configure a LeoFS cluster when planning and launching it correctly.
+This document outlines the various configuration items to keep in mind when planning a LeoFS system's cluster, and this documentation leads you to be able to configure its cluster when planning and launching it correctly.

 ## Prior Knowledge

 LeoFS adopts [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) of the consistency model; it takes priority over AP *(Availability and Partition tolerance)* over C *(consistency)* which depends on [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).

 To keep the consistency of objects eventually, LeoFS delivers the replication and recovery feature to automatically fix consistency of objects.
-You can configure the consistency level of your LeoFS system, and the LeoFS system is affected by the configuration.
+You can configure the consistency level of a LeoFS system, and it is affected by the configuration.

 ### How to Keep RING's Consistency